Adrian398/MedFM_Challenge_2023/docs/Training_Findings.md

 - When using cosine annealing (default in swin schedule), the learning rate decrease will orient itself on ``max_epochs``, i.e. larger max_epoch => slower decrease of LR

-- Final Inference on Validation set very slow on cluster (tested on gpu1c), probably due to bottleneck when reading data from drive (15 min on cluster with RTX 4090 vs 5 min at home on GTX1080)

 ## For Swin + Colon 1-shot:

 - Adding the following Augmentation did not improve results